graphql-markdown/graphql-markdown/README.md

 The documentation is generated for **Docusaurus 2** [docs feature](https://v2.docusaurus.io/docs/docs-introduction).

+## Try it

+Use the [CodeSandbox template](https://codesandbox.io/s/graphql-markdown-5gzzwo?file=/graphql-markdown.config.js) or fork our [demo repo](https://github.com/edno/graphql-markdown-demo) to try with your own GraphQL schema.

+1. Edit the configuration in `graphql-markdown.config.js`
+2. Run `npx docusaurus graphql-to-doc` in a new terminal

 ## Installation

 > Note that `graphql` package is a peer-dependency starting version `1.7.0`, and it should be installed if not yet present.